pari1jay/2_Drug-Efficacy-Prediction-Model/README.md

 - training base models, check with test data/.
 - Evaluated models using accuracy, F1-score, and Cohen’s kappa, aligning predictive insights with clinical research objectives.

+### F1-score :
+A balance between precision and recall — especially useful when the classes (e.g., active vs. inactive compounds) are imbalanced.
+It ensures the model isn't just accurate, but also reliably identifies true positives without too many false alarms.

+### Cohen’s Kappa :
+Measures how well your model agrees with actual labels beyond chance.
+It's a more robust metric than accuracy when classes are uneven or when guessing could yield misleading results.